ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The AS MUST be able to tell from the client instance's request which specific ongoing request
-is being accessed, using a combination of the continuation URI,
+is being accessed, using a combination of the continuation URI and
-the provided continuation access token, and the client instance identified by the key signature.
+the continuation access token.
 If the AS cannot determine a single active grant request to map the
 continuation request to, the AS MUST return an `invalid_continuation` error ({{response-error}}).

-All requests to the continuation API are protected by this bound continuation access token.
 For example, here the client instance makes a POST request to a stable continuation endpoint
 URI with the [interaction reference](#continue-after-interaction),
 includes the access token, and signs with HTTP Message Signatures: